← Back to Home

 What is “The Last House on Mulholland”?

-“The Last House on Mulholland” is an place label used in public discourse to refer to the parcel at 6101 Mulholland Highway, Los Angeles, CA 90068.
+“The Last House on Mulholland” is an informal place label used in public discourse to refer to the parcel at 6101 Mulholland Highway, Los Angeles, CA 90068.

 Why does this location appear in Hollywood Sign photographs?